 First Transit's fluid analysis vendor uses a coding system of 1-5, where "1" indicates the sample finding is normal and "5" indicates the most critical condition.
-A review of each record found that First Transit continues its practice of highlighting in yellow each lab recommendation for follow-up.
+There was one case where corrective action was recommended by the lab for the 26 bus records reviewed for this audit.
+In all cases there was evidence that corrective action was taken.